potatomaverick/100-days-of-code/log.md

 **Today's Progress:** Continued (again) with the Basic Javascript section of freeCodeCamp.

 **Thoughts:** I really wanted to finsh today, but the last quarter or so of the FCC lessons on Basic JS is much more time consuming than I thought.
 Doesn't help that I've been doing these a bit later at night and I'm getting tired as I try to finish them.
 Back at it again tomorrow.

+### Day 21: March 6th, 2019
+**Today's Progress:** More JS Basics work on freeCodeCamp.
+Worked through the JSON Record Collection problem, iterating through loops and nesting loops.

+**Thoughts:** This ending portion is tough!
+I sound like a broken record, but its true.
+Its taking a lot longer to solve these, but it feels pretty rewarding when I do.
+I think I'm starting to grasp some of the JS concepts better as I work on these tougher problems.